-As a highly popular casino game, blackjack is played by thousands of people but few of them are proficient in card counting.
-Even fewer manage to make a decent, sustainable profit from applying this technique when playing at the blackjack table.
-Successful card counters, on the other hand, are skilled at not only keeping track of the cards that have been dealt but also at properly structuring their bets in order to take a maximum advantage while remaining anonymous.
+As a highly popular casino game, blackjack is played by thousands of people, but few of them are proficient at card counting.
+Even fewer manage to earn a decent, sustainable profit from applying this technique at the blackjack table.
+Successful card counters, on the other hand, are skilled not only at keeping track of the cards that have been dealt but also at structuring their bets properly to maximize their advantage while remaining anonymous.

-Once beginner players know the basic strategy for blackjack, they can start learning how to count cards.
-Contrary to popular belief, card counting is not a skill only exceptional individuals could master and it does not require players to memorize all cards in the deck.
-This is a technique that could be learned by most people and it allows them to identify the moment when the odds shift in their favor.
+Once beginners learn the basic blackjack strategy, they can start learning how to count cards.
+Contrary to popular belief, card counting is not a skill that only exceptional individuals can master, and it does not require players to memorize every card in the deck.
+Most people can learn this technique, which enables them to identify the moment when the odds shift in their favor.

 First Steps into Card Counting

-Before blackjack players learn how to count cards like pros, they should obtain a good understanding of the game.
-Knowing the rules and the basic strategy is a must since even the best card counters would fail spectacularly if they do not build their playing tactics on mathematically proven moves and concepts.
-As an introduction into card counting, we have presented several fundamental ideas every blackjack player should focus on – what is card counting, how to determine the betting spread, and how is the Kelly criterion applicable to blackjack.
+Before blackjack players learn how to count cards like the pros, they should first gain a thorough understanding of the game.
+Knowing the rules and the basic strategy is a must, since even the best card counters will fail spectacularly if they do not base their tactics on mathematically proven moves and concepts.
+As an introduction to card counting, we present several fundamental ideas every blackjack player should focus on – what card counting is, how to determine the betting spread, and how the Kelly criterion applies to blackjack.

 Fundamental Concept

-The concept of card counting in blackjack is quite simple – with it, players keep track of the ratio of high to low cards still left in the deck or the dealer shoe.
-They can do that quite easily by assigning values to different cards so that they always know whether the deck is rich in high cards or in low ones.
+The concept of card counting in blackjack is quite simple – players keep track of the ratio of high to low cards remaining in the deck or the dealer’s shoe.
+They do this by assigning values to different cards, allowing them to see at a glance whether the deck is rich in high cards or in low ones.

-Since blackjack is formed with an Ace and a 10-value card, high cards (10, Jack, Queen, King, and Ace) are mathematically proven to work in favor of the player.
-Blackjacks simply pay 1.5 times the bet to the player and even money to the dealer; the dealer is required to Hit on 16 and stand on 17; the dealer is more likely to lose with more high cards in the deck.
+Because blackjack is made with an Ace and a 10-value card, high cards (10, Jack, Queen, King, and Ace) are mathematically proven to work in favor of the player.
+Blackjacks pay the player 1.5 times the wager but only even money to the dealer; the dealer must hit on 16 and stand on 17; and the dealer is more likely to bust when more high cards remain in the deck.

-So, if the deck has more high cards and blackjacks are more likely, the player has more to gain.
-Low cards, on the other hand, are known to favor the house.
-Typically, cards from 2 through 6 are considered low, whereas cards with a value of 7 through 9 are neutral since they are in the middle.
-Therefore, the more high cards are left in the deck, the better the odds for the player.
+Therefore, when the deck contains more high cards and blackjacks become more likely, the player stands to gain.
+Low cards, on the other hand, favor the house.
+Cards from 2 through 6 are considered low, cards valued 7 through 9 are neutral, and – as always – the greater the proportion of high cards remaining, the better the player’s odds.

-If we take a single-deck blackjack variation as an example (with no cut card and no burnt cards), we will start the game with 20 high, 12 neutral, and another 20 low cards.
-After several hands have been dealt, we may have a deck with 17 high cards, 5 neutral ones, and 12 low cards that have not been played yet.
-This means that the player has the advantage and in order to maximize his profits, he should place a larger bet.
+Consider a single-deck blackjack game without a cut card or any burnt cards: we start with 20 high cards, 12 neutral cards, and 20 low cards.
+After several hands, the remaining deck might contain 17 high cards, 5 neutral cards, and 12 low cards.
+In this situation the player has the advantage, and to maximize profits, he should place a larger bet.

-This is the next important thing novices should remember – once they identify a deck with good odds, they should bet more.
-If the deck has 17 low against 12 or fewer high cards, however, the house has the advantage and players should keep their bets at the minimum.
-By following this principle, they will be able to win more on hands that are statistically more likely to win and lose less on hands that are likely to lose.
+Novices must also remember this: once they identify a deck with favorable odds, they should increase their stake.
+If, however, the deck holds 17 low cards against 12 or fewer high cards, the house has the advantage and players should keep their bets at the minimum.
+By following this principle, they will win more on hands that are statistically likely to succeed and lose less on hands that are likely to fail.

 Bankroll and Betting Spread

-The most important aspect of card counting and the one that actually helps players make money is the correct adjusting of the bet size based on the count they keep.
-If the count is high and suggests good odds, players increase the bet size and if the count drops, they reduce the amount of the wager.
-This variation in the bet size is known in blackjack literature as a betting spread (or bet spread).
+The most important aspect of card counting – and the one that actually helps players make money – is the proper adjustment of bet size based on the count.
+When the count is high and suggests good odds, players raise the bet; when the count drops, they reduce the wager.
+This variation in bet size is known in blackjack literature as the betting spread (or bet spread).

-The betting spread is different for each player as it depends on several things – the table limits, the maximum amount the player is willing to wager, and his or her bankroll.
-The bankroll is simply the amount of money dedicated specifically to blackjack play and it may be $100, $500 or $5,000 per session.
-Novices should start with a modest bankroll and a smaller betting spread to better understand the mechanics of the card counting system.
+The optimal betting spread differs for each player because it depends on several factors: the table limits, the maximum amount the player is willing to wager, and the size of his or her bankroll.
+The bankroll is simply the money set aside exclusively for blackjack play, whether that is $100, $500, or $5,000 per session.
+Novices should begin with a modest bankroll and a smaller betting spread to better understand how the counting system works.

-For instance, their betting spread is $5 – $100 so the lowest bet they will make will be $5 or 1 unit, while the highest wager will be $100 or 20 units.
-The same betting spread could also be expressed as 1-20.
-However, a 1-20 unit betting spread is an aggressive and a risky one and most players prefer 1-10 to 1-15 betting spreads.
-In fact, casinos would get suspicious if a player suddenly increases his bet 7 times after keeping his stakes at the table minimum for half an hour.
+For example, suppose their betting spread is $5 – $100.
+Their lowest bet would then be $5, or 1 unit, while their highest wager would be $100, or 20 units.
+The same spread could also be expressed as 1-20.
+However, a 1-20 unit betting spread is aggressive and risky, so most players prefer spreads of 1-10 to 1-15.
+In fact, casinos become suspicious when a player suddenly increases a bet seven times after wagering the table minimum for half an hour.

-This is why choosing the proper betting spread is essential.
-Another reason that is at least equally important is the expected return from a certain betting spread, as well as the so-called risk of ruin that will be discussed in detail in the following sections.
+Selecting the proper betting spread is therefore essential.
+Equally important is the expected return for a given betting spread, as well as the so-called risk of ruin, which will be discussed in detail in the following sections.

 The Kelly Criterion

-There are various ways players can determine the proper bet size when playing blackjack and the number of units they should wager on high or low counts.
-One method that has been mathematically proven is the Kelly criterion, a principle that provides a balance between the risk and the potential reward.
-It was developed in 1956 by John L. Kelly Jr., a researcher in Bell Labs, and later used successfully in gambling and investment theory.
+Several methods help players determine the optimal bet size in blackjack and the number of units to wager when the count is high or low.
+One method that has been mathematically proven is the Kelly criterion, a principle that balances risk and potential reward.
+Developed in 1956 by John L. Kelly Jr., a researcher at Bell Labs, it has since been applied successfully to both gambling and investment theory.

-The Kelly criterion is a mathematical formula that determines what fraction of a bankroll should be wagered at any point during the game, based on several variables, including the likelihood of winning and losing.
+The Kelly criterion is a mathematical formula that defines what fraction of a bankroll should be wagered at any point in the game, based on several variables, including the likelihood of winning and losing.
 The formula is:

 f = pb-q / b

-Where f is the fraction of bankroll that we should bet per hand, b is the odds offered on the wager (b to 1), p is the probability of winning, while q is the probability of losing.
-Once all variables from the right side of the equation have been determined, we can easily calculate the bet per hand.
-Let’s assume, for instance, that the odds for the next hand are exceptionally good and the probability of winning is 75%, or 0.75.
-The probability of losing then will be 1-0.75=0.25 or 25% chances against the player.
-Here, b will be 1.5 (from 3:2 or 1.5:1, the payout for blackjack).
+Here, f is the fraction of the bankroll we should bet per hand, b is the odds offered on the wager (b to 1), p is the probability of winning, and q is the probability of losing.
+After we determine the variables on the right side of the equation, we can easily calculate the bet per hand.
+For instance, assume the odds for the next hand are exceptionally good and the probability of winning is 75% (0.75).
+The probability of losing will then be 1-0.75=0.25, or 25%.
+In this case, b is 1.5 (derived from the 3:2 or 1.5:1 payout for blackjack).

-Based on these variables, the bet size should be 0.75*1.5-0.25/1.5 = 0.5833 or 58% of the bankroll, which is, of course, extremely aggressive betting.
-We can approximate the same Kelly formula as f = a/v, where a represents the player advantage, while v is for the “variance” of the game.
-Variance is the standard deviation squared.
-The standard deviation of blackjack is typically around 1.15 bets, although it may vary significantly based on the rules, so for our example, the variance will be 1.3325.
+Using these variables, the bet size should be 0.75*1.5-0.25/1.5 = 0.5833, or 58% of the bankroll, which is, of course, extremely aggressive betting.
+We can approximate the same Kelly formula as f = a/v, where a represents the player advantage and v denotes the game’s variance.
+Variance is the square of the standard deviation.
+The standard deviation of blackjack is typically around 1.15 bets, although it may vary significantly depending on the rules, so in our example the variance is 1.3325.

 Basics of Card Counting

-As we have mentioned above, card counters do not memorize all cards that have been dealt so they can calculate exactly which cards are left in the dealer shoe.
-This is simply impossible in a fast-paced game such as blackjack, especially if 6 or 8 decks are in use.
-Instead, card counters estimate roughly the ratio of high to low cards in the shoe without knowing the exact cards that will be dealt next.
-The process of card counting can be broken down into four basic steps:
+As mentioned above, card counters do not memorize every card that has been dealt in order to calculate exactly which cards remain in the dealer’s shoe.
+Doing so is impossible in a fast-paced game like blackjack, especially when 6 or 8 decks are in play.
+Instead, card counters roughly estimate the ratio of high to low cards in the shoe without knowing the exact cards that will be dealt next.
+The card-counting process can be broken down into four basic steps:

 Assigning Values to Cards

-There are more than a dozen methods for tracking the decks and counting the cards in blackjack but let us start off with the simplest, most straightforward counting system, the Hi-Lo.
-It distinguishes between three groups of cards – low (2-6), neutral (7-9), and high (A, 10).
-This system assigns the following values to these groups:
+There are more than a dozen methods for tracking the decks and counting cards in blackjack, but we will start with the simplest and most straightforward system: the Hi-Lo.
+It divides cards into three groups – low (2-6), neutral (7-9), and high (A, 10).
+This system assigns the following values to each group:

 Keeping a Running Count

-The sum of the point values of all hands is exactly 0 and the Hi-Lo system is very easy to learn and apply.
-We start our counting with 0 and whenever a low card appears on the table, we add 1.
-When the dealer deals a high card, we subtract 1 from the count, while neutral cards simply do not affect the count at all.
-This is the so-called a “running count” and players should be certain of it at any point of the game.
+The sum of the point values for all cards is exactly 0, and the Hi-Lo system is very easy to learn and apply.
+We start the count at 0; each time a low card appears, we add 1, and each time the dealer reveals a high card, we subtract 1.
+Neutral cards have no effect.
+This ongoing tally is called the “running count,” and players should know it at all times during the game.

-When the running count is high (1 or more), this means that more low cards have been used than high cards since the beginning of the game.
-Therefore, the shoe consists of more high cards, so the player has the advantage.
-For instance, 3 players are betting against the dealer and their hands are – 7-4, 2-Ace, and Jack-6, while the dealer’s upcard is a 5.
-The running count in this situation will be +2, which suggests good odds for the players.
+When the running count is high (1 or more), it indicates that more low cards than high cards have been played since the start of the shoe.
+Consequently, more high cards remain, giving the player the advantage.
+For example, three players are betting against the dealer, and their hands are 7-4, 2-Ace, and Jack-6, while the dealer’s upcard is a 5.
+The running count in this situation is +2, which signals favorable odds for the players.

 Calculating the True Count

-So far, the Hi-Lo system seems simple and straightforward but to make counting of cards difficult, casinos use 6 or 8 standard decks of cards.
-This means that will be up to 416 cards at the beginning of the game.
-For this reason, players should take into consideration the number of decks used by converting the running count number into a “true count”.
+So far, the Hi-Lo system seems simple and straightforward, but to make counting more difficult, casinos use 6 or 8 standard decks of cards.
+This means there can be up to 416 cards at the start of the game.
+Therefore, players must consider the number of decks in play by converting the running count into a “true count”.

-We can calculate the true count or count per deck in several different ways, but the easiest method is to divide the running count by the decks remaining in the shoe.
-If the game is played with a total of 6 decks and we have a running count of 8, after several hands have been dealt, the number of decks in the shoe drops to 4.
-To find the true count, we simply divide 8 to 4, which is 8/4=2 (+2).
+We can calculate the true count, or count per deck, in several ways, but the easiest is to divide the running count by the number of decks remaining in the shoe.
+If the game begins with 6 decks and the running count is 8, and after several hands only 4 decks remain, the true count is 8/4=2 (+2).

-However, sometimes the true count is not a whole number – if we estimate the remaining decks in the same example to be 5, the calculation for the true count will be 8/5=1.6.
-We can convert it into an integer by rounding up to 2 or rounding down to 1.
-Most card counters prefer rounding up to the nearest whole number or negative integer – the true count could be negative, as well.
+Sometimes the true count is not a whole number – if we estimate the remaining decks in the same example to be 5, the true count would be 8/5=1.6.
+Most card counters round to the nearest whole number or negative integer; the true count could be negative, as well.

-Another important thing is estimating the number of decks, remaining in the shoe.
-A true estimate is simply impossible – some players would consider the cards seen in the shoe, although it is hard to estimate the number of shoes in there, while others would look at the discard tray to see how many decks have been used and how many are left.
-No method is absolutely accurate, however.
+Another critical skill is estimating the number of decks left in the shoe.
+A perfect estimate is impossible – some players look at the cards still in the shoe, while others examine the discard tray to see how many decks have been dealt.
+No method is absolutely precise, however.

-Players can also try to count the number of cards seen – those on the table plus those in the discard tray, but this is quite difficult for most people, especially while trying to keep a running count during play.
+Players can also try to count the exact number of cards seen – those on the table plus those in the discard tray – but this is quite difficult for most people, especially while trying to maintain a running count during play.

 Adjusting Bet Size

-This is the only way to capitalize on the good odds and on your card counting skills.
+This is the only way to capitalize on favorable odds and on your card-counting skills.
 With most counting systems, it is best to increase the bet size once the count reaches +2 or higher.
-The exact bet size per hand will, of course, depend on the player’s bankroll and predetermined betting spread.
-The bet per hand should increase proportionally with the true or running count – for instance, the betting spread is 1-10 and the basic betting unit is $5, the table minimum.
+The exact bet per hand will, of course, depend on the player’s bankroll and predetermined betting spread.
+The wager should increase proportionally with the true or running count – for instance, the betting spread is 1-10 and the basic betting unit is $5, the table minimum.

-Team play has always been popular among blackjack card counters and it has been portrayed somewhat accurately in several books and movies.
-The famous story about the MIT Blackjack Team, however, is not very accurate because, throughout the years, there have been multiple blackjack teams that recruited students from the Massachusetts Institute of Technology.
-Many other groups of card counters have existed, too.
+Team play has long been popular among blackjack card counters, and it has been depicted – albeit imperfectly – in several books and movies.
+The famous story of the MIT Blackjack Team, for example, is not entirely accurate; over the years, multiple teams have recruited students from the Massachusetts Institute of Technology, and many other card-counting groups have existed as well.

-Although many believe that these teams are no longer operational, members of many of the teams still play at casinos.
-Moreover, it is almost certain that new and more advanced group counting tactics have been developed and that there are counting teams in casinos even today when casinos can easily detect counters.
+While many people believe these teams are no longer active, some members still play in casinos.
+Moreover, it is almost certain that new and more advanced group counting tactics have been developed and that counting teams likely operate in casinos even today, despite modern counter-detection methods.

-There are multiple schemes and tactics that allow groups of people to obtain a great advantage over the casino but the most commonly used systems include several “spotters” and at least one “big player”.
+Numerous schemes allow groups of players to gain a significant edge over the casino, but the most common systems employ several “spotters” and at least one “big player”.
 This type of group play was invented by Al Francesco, who has trained and supported multiple teams over the years.

 Spotters

-Alternatively, they can stand behind a blackjack table (a practice known as wonging) and observe the cards until the count jumps.
-This could be risky, however, as blackjack tables usually do not attract spectators – unlike roulette or craps tables, for instance, where you will always find a lot of people who watch the game without actually placing bets.
+Alternatively, a spotter may stand behind a blackjack table (a practice known as wonging) and watch the cards until the count climbs.
+This can be risky because blackjack tables rarely attract spectators – unlike roulette or craps tables, where many onlookers gather without betting.

-Once the count rises, the spotter discreetly signals another player who starts betting a lot of money to take advantage of the favorable odds.
-When the count drops, the spotter notifies the other player that this table is no longer hot.
+When the count rises, the spotter discreetly signals another player to begin wagering large amounts in order to capitalize on the favorable odds.
+When the count falls, the spotter informs the player that the table is no longer hot.

 The Big Player

-Usually, a counting team would consist of several spotters and one “big player”.
-When the spotters see a “hot” table, i.e. a table where the count is high, they signal the main player in the team who is usually the most skilled one.
-The Big Player should know the perfect strategy and should feel comfortable betting huge amounts of money.
+A typical counting team includes several spotters and one “big player.”
+When the spotters identify a “hot” table – a table where the count is high – they signal the main player, who is usually the most skilled member.
+The Big Player must know perfect strategy and feel comfortable wagering large sums.

-If the count is really high, this player bets the maximum allowed by the casino.
-If he has only a slight advantage, however, he would spread the bets in accordance with the running count.
-When the table gets cold, the Big Player either leaves or places smaller bets.
+If the count is exceptionally high, this player wagers the maximum allowed by the casino.
+With only a slight edge, he spreads his bets according to the running count.
+When the table cools down, the Big Player either leaves or reduces the wager size.

 Avoiding Detection

-This is the most difficult aspect of card counting in a team – as the practice is strictly forbidden in casinos, all team members should try to remain inconspicuous.
-There are different things teams can do to avoid detection from using very discreet signals between the group to including additional players.
+Avoiding detection is the most challenging aspect of team card counting – because the practice is strictly forbidden in casinos, all team members should try to remain inconspicuous.
+Teams use various methods to avoid scrutiny, from employing discreet signals to adding extra players.
 Along with the spotters and the Big Player, some teams have also had back-spotters and “gorilla” players.

-The gorilla player is a player who pays attention to the signals from the spotters but rather than keeping a low profile, the gorilla is loud, even extravagant and flashy.
+A gorilla player watches for signals from the spotters but, instead of keeping a low profile, is loud, extravagant, and flashy.
 His job is to draw attention to himself and away from the team.
 This player switches between hot tables frequently and places large bets.

 Even with additional players and very complex tactics, card counting teams are often detected by casinos since all these strategies have already been described in books and films.
 Floor managers and security experts usually know how to easily spot card counters and card counting teams.
 This is why group counting is no longer so popular.
 It is not advertised publicly and if such teams still exist, they are probably extremely secretive and secluded.